Yengas/ruby-factorial-cached/README.md

 ruby-factorial-cached
 =====================

-ruby-factorial-cached is a gem which aims to fasten your consecutively made factorial operations with caching.
+factorial-cached is a gem which aims to fasten your consecutively made factorial operations with caching.
 This gem was half-way done because of a little Project Euler adventure of mine.
 Please make any pull requests that you think will fasten the operations and i will check it out and update the gem on rubygems asap.

 Usage
 =====